Yugandhar-S/Javascript_bootcamp/README.md

 # Javascript VITA Assignment
-This repo will hold all the codes and files that were given to me by college during the learning of JAVASCRIPT
+This branch will hold all the codes and files that were given to me by college during the learning of JAVASCRIPT

+note: Class and Method folder is empty